 Each share of common stock would entitle the holder to one vote on all matters submitted to a vote of stockholders.
 Subject to preferences that may be applicable to any outstanding shares of preferred stock, holders of shares of common stock would be entitled to receive ratably all dividends, if any, declared by the board of directors out of funds legally available for dividends.
 Holders of common stock would not have conversion, redemption or preemptive rights to subscribe to any of our securities.
 All outstanding shares of common stock, when issued, will be fully paid and non-assessable.
-The rights, preferences and privileges of holders of common stock will be subject to the rights of the holders of any shares of preferred stock which we may issue in the future.
+The rights, preferences and privileges of holders of common stock when so for preferred stock which we may issue in the future.